LEAGUE SETUP:

 Teams may keep up to 6 keepers.
 They can be from any position, however, when submitting keepers, keep in mind the following rules:

--Player Acquired on Waivers/Free Agency: When a team keeps a player that they picked up on waivers or free agency, that player will be use a 12th Round draft pick for the upcoming draft, or the draft pick closest to the 12th Round, but no earlier. (i.e, 13th, 14th or 15th Round).
+-Player Not Drafted But Acquired Via Waivers/Free Agency: When a team keeps a player that they picked up on waivers or free agency (but was not drafted in the previous years draft), that player will use a 12th Round pick for the upcoming draft.

-If a team decides to keep less than 6 players, the extra picks will be made at the end of the draft if necessary to ensure that every team has 26 players at the end of the draft.
+Keeping Less Than 6 Players: Teams can keep less than 6 players for any draft, however If a team decides to keep less than 6 players, the extra picks will be made at the end of the draft to ensure that every team has 26 players at the end of the draft.

 The deadline for submitting your list of keepers will be determined by the commissioner sometime during the preseason trading period once the draft date has been determined.